If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 Posts are for new content on the topic of your blog.
 You should add new posts regularly.
 They will show on the homepage of your blog (also called the ‘blogroll’) and in category pages, most recent first.
 They will usually show the date published (unless you specifically turn this off).

-When you first start, you will automatically have a free basic WordPress theme.
+When you first start, your blog will automatically have a free basic WordPress theme.
 You can keep this theme, or find a new one.

 Boost My Budget uses a free theme from Colorlib.